kevingill1966/vavista/docs/source/fileman.rst

 WIP
 ---

-The insert / update logic has only been validated with very simple field types.
-The full set of field types has to be investigated.

 sub-files, references and back references have to be investigated.

 I have to verify that inserts/updates maintain integrity of indexes, audit.